ogol254/stackoverflow/Readme.md

 Navigate to the UI directory
 On your preferred browser, open index.html Alternatively, the site is [```hosted here```](blalal)

-*To test the API:*
-Navigate to the API/ directory
-In a virtual environment, perform the following:

 ```$ pip install -r requirements.txt```